cshum/vipsgen/README.md

 ## Code Generation

 Code generation requires libvips to be built with GObject introspection support.
+How it works:

+1. vipsgen uses GObject introspection to analyze the libvips API.
+2. It then generates Go code and C bindings that wraps the libvips functions and data structures.
+3. The generated code is type-safe and well-documented.

 ```bash
 go install github.com/cshum/vipsgen/cmd/vipsgen@latest